Find out what opportunities for multilingualism you have.

 • higher resource consumption

-Through a high-level structure, the entire WordPress system is subjected to multilingualism – each component must be compatible, we are talking about an integrated system.
+Through a High Level Structure, the entire WordPress system is subjected to multilingualism – each component must be compatible, we are talking about an integrated system.

 Strong tools are available for this: in addition to translation services, machine translation and collaboration tools to facilitate the management of the website.
 The maintenance of the website and the translations is strongly assisted.